jadecobra/python_tdd_exercises/source/exceptions/AttributeError.rst

   .. code-block:: python

-    E  NameError: name 'variable_3' is not defined
+    NameError: name 'variable_3' is not defined

 * GREEN: make it pass